JoeyDelp/JoSIM/docs/index.md

     ...					# Other configuration files and scripts.

 ## Initial setup
-Release versions of JoSIM can be found on the [release page](https://www.github.com/JoeyDelp/JoSIM/releases) of the open source github repository repository.
-At the time of writing this version is 2.4.
+With each major version of JoSIM a release for all major platforms is generated and places under the [Releases][https://github.com/JoeyDelp/JoSIM/releases] section of the GitHub repository.
+At the time of writing, this is version 2.5.

-The source can also be cloned and compiled for either macOS, Linux or Windows.
-Within this repository there will be a **CMakeLists.txt** which is a recipe used to compile JoSIM using CMake.

-To compile the source a working C++ compiler with support for C++17 is required.
-Additionally SuiteSparse linear algebra libraries are required but are provided in the repository.
-Git version control software is recommended, but is not required to compile JoSIM.
-A single executable binary is generated using the CMake recipe and can be placed anywhere on the system as well as freely redistributed.
+To compile JoSIM from source

 ### License
 JoSIM is governed by the MIT license, which is a very permissive license that allows anyone to redistribute the source as well as commercialize it without repercussions.
 The MIT license allows use of this software within proprietary software as long as all copies of the licensed software includes a copy of the MIT license as well as the copyright notice.